Add-ons

 -

-ROOK Score Calculation: Each extracted day of pre-existing data contributes to a separate ROOK Score, ensuring comprehensive scoring and insights.
+ROOK Score calculation: Each extracted day of pre-existing data contributes to a separate ROOK Score, ensuring comprehensive scoring and insights.

 For additional details, visit the News Page.